New Job Vacancy at Plan International Tanzania – Technical Lead Gender Transformative Programming and Influencing

 ASRH and gender and support effective learning and sharing of

-experiences in the project and widely in Plan Tanzania
+experiences in the project and widely in Plan Tanzania - Lead the

 development of quality standards for implementation of gender